Last updated: November 30, 2022

 Handing money to someone after writing signature on contract

-You need to do a few things to set up guaranteed payments.
+To set up guaranteed payments, you need to do a few things.
 First, you need to draft a contract that outlines the agreement between you and the other person or business.

 This contract should include the amount of money that will be paid each month and when the payments will start and stop.